You may be able to get a refund if you:

 Students currently studying, or with an offer to study, on an Australian campus can apply online for a refund.

 The processing time for refunds depends on the refund method.
 The following are approximate times:

-- Credit cards and EFT (electronic funds transfer): one to two weeks.
+- Credit cards and EFT (electronic funds transfer): two to three weeks.

-- TT (telegraphic transfer) and draft: three to four weeks.
+- TT (telegraphic transfer): four to five weeks.